slowkow/hlabud/README.md

     Database.](https://www.ncbi.nlm.nih.gov/pubmed/31667505) Nucleic
     Acids Res.
 2020;48: D948–D955. <doi:10.1093/nar/gkz950>

-You can also cite `hlabud` like this:
+Additionally, you can also cite `hlabud` like this:

 -   Slowikowski K. hlabud: tidy methods for analysis of the human leukocyte antigen (HLA) genes from IMGT/HLA.
 R package version